hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

         }
     }

-Copy this base file (above) into a file  `byfn-network.json` under the new directory `/tmp/composer`.
-When working with the certificates, it is recommended to create a temporary working directory to create the Composer connection profiles.
+Copy this base file (above) into a new file  `byfn-network.json` under the new directory `/tmp/composer` and save it.

-    mkdir -p /tmp/composer/org1

-    mkdir -p /tmp/composer/org2

 Open `byfn-network.json` and replace all instances of the text `INSERT_ORG1_CA_CERT` with the CA certificate for the peer nodes for `Org1`: - use the following command to get the certificate from the .pem file so that it can be embedded into the above connection profile.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt > /tmp/composer/org1/ca-org1.txt

-Next, copy the contents of the file `/tmp/composer/org1/ca-org1.txt` and replace the text `INSERT_ORG1_CA_CERT` in the .json file.
+Copy the contents of the file `/tmp/composer/org1/ca-org1.txt` and replace the text `INSERT_ORG1_CA_CERT` in the .json file.
 It should now look something like this (must be a single line in the profile file as shown)

 ```
 "pem": "-----BEGIN CERTIFICATE-----\nMIICNTCCAdygAwIBAgIRAMNvmQpnXi7uM19BLdha3MwwCgYIKoZIzj0EAwIwbDEL\nMAkGA1UEBhMCVVMxEzARBgNVBAgTCkNhbGlmb3JuaWExFjAUBgNVBAcTDVNhbiBG\ncmFuY2lzY28xFDASBgNVBAoTC2V4YW1wbGUuY29tMRowGAYDVQQDExF0bHNjYS5l\neGFtcGxlLmNvbTAeFw0xNzA2MjYxMjQ5MjZaFw0yNzA2MjQxMjQ5MjZaMGwxCzAJ\nBgNVBAYTAlVTMRMwEQYDVQQIEwpDYWxpZm9ybmlhMRYwFAYDVQQHEw1TYW4gRnJh\nbmNpc2NvMRQwEgYDVQQKEwtleGFtcGxlLmNvbTEaMBgGA1UEAxMRdGxzY2EuZXhh\nbXBsZS5jb20wWTATBgcqhkjOPQIBBggqhkjOPQMBBwNCAASJn3QUVcKCp+s6lSPE\nP5KlWmE9rEG0kpECsAfW28vZQSIg2Ez+Tp1alA9SYN/5BtL1N6lUUoVhG3lz8uvi\n8zhro18wXTAOBgNVHQ8BAf8EBAMCAaYwDwYDVR0lBAgwBgYEVR0lADAPBgNVHRMB\nAf8EBTADAQH/MCkGA1UdDgQiBCB7ULYTq3+BQqnzwae1RsnwQgJv/HQ5+je2xcDr\nka4MHTAKBggqhkjOPQQDAgNHADBEAiB2hLiS8B1g4J5Qbxu15dVWAZTAXX9xPAvm\n4l25e1oS+gIgBiU/aBwSxY0uambwMB6xtQz0ZE/D4lyTZZcW9SODlOE=\n-----END CERTIFICATE-----\n"
 ```

-Next, in the same .json file - you need to replace all instances of the text `INSERT_ORG2_CA_CERT` with the CA certificate for the peer nodes for `Org2`:  - use the following command to convert the .pem file to something that can be embedded into the above connection profile.
+In the same .json file - you need to replace all instances of the text `INSERT_ORG2_CA_CERT` with the CA certificate for the peer nodes for `Org2`:  - use the following command to convert the .pem file to something that can be embedded into the above connection profile.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt > /tmp/composer/org2/ca-org2.txt

 Copy the contents of the file `/tmp/composer/org2/ca-org2.txt` and replace the text called `INSERT_ORG2_CA_CERT`.
 Once again, all on the same line.

-Next, you need to replace all instances of the text `INSERT_ORDERER_CA_CERT` with the CA certificate for the orderer node:  use the following command to convert the .pem file to something that can be embedded into the above connection profile json file.
+Replace all instances of the text `INSERT_ORDERER_CA_CERT` with the CA certificate for the orderer node:  use the following command to convert the .pem file to something that can be embedded into the above connection profile json file.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/ordererOrganizations/example.com/orderers/orderer.example.com/tls/ca.crt > /tmp/composer/ca-orderer.txt

-copy the contents of the file `/tmp/composer/ca-orderer.txt` and replace the text `INSERT_ORDERER_CA_CERT`.
+Copy the contents of the file `/tmp/composer/ca-orderer.txt`  and replace the text `INSERT_ORDERER_CA_CERT`.
+Once again, all on the same line.

-Once done, save this file in your edit sessions as  `/tmp/composer/byfn-network.json`.
+Once done, save this file as  `/tmp/composer/byfn-network.json`.

 This connection profile now describes the fabric network setup, all the peers, orderers and certificate authorities that are part of the network, it defines all the organizations that are participating in the network and also defines the channel's on this network. {{site.data.conrefs.composer_full}} can only interact with a single channel so only one channel should be defined.

 <h2 class='alice'>Step Three: Customizing the connection profile for Org1</h2>

-This is just a case of specifying the organization that `alice` belongs to, in a `client` section with optional timeouts,  add the following block into the above connection profile `/tmp/composer/byfn-network.json` between `version` property and just before the `channel` property - once done, save it as a NEW file called  `/tmp/composer/org1/byfn-network-org1.json`.
+This is just a case of specifying the organization that `alice` belongs to, in a `client` section with optional timeouts,  add the following block into the above connection profile `/tmp/composer/byfn-network.json`, between the `version` property and just before the `channel` property - once done, save it as a NEW file called  `/tmp/composer/org1/byfn-network-org1.json`.

         "client": {
             "organization": "Org1",